Chimera-tools/ChimPipe/docs/source/manual.rst

 MAP file containing reads segmentally mapped in the genome allowing for interchromosomal, different strand and unexpected genomic order mappings.

 Chimeric junctions text file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Tabular text file containing the detected chimeric junctions in your RNA-seq dataset.
-It has rows of 19 fields, where each row corresponds to a chimeric junction and the fields harbour information about.
+It has rows of 19 fields, where each row corresponds to a chimeric junction and the fields contains information about it.
 Here is a brief description of the 19 fields:

 1. **juncId** - Chimeric junction identifier.
 It is an string encoding the position of the chimeric junction in the genome as follows: chrA"_"breakpointA"_"strandA":"chrB"_"breakpointB"_"strandB.
 E. g., "chr4_90653092_+:chr17_22023757_+" is a chimeric junction between the position 90653092 of the chromosome 4 in the plus strand, and the position 22023757 of the chromosome chr17 in the plus strand.
 2. **nbstag** - Number of staggered reads supporting the chimera.